smic29/planner_app/README.md

 - [x] Category updates will reset the active category button
   - Might want to reference accordion for fix.
   - Fixed by adding a stimulus controller that listens for a `turbo:before-stream-render` event.
 It will then check if the stream target matches the div ID then will add classes from there.
 Code is in `app/javascript/controllers/categ_btn_controller`
-- [ ] Implement tests.
+- [x] Implement tests.
+  - See Issue #6 for installation in WSL
-  - Install Google Chrome for Linux
+  - [x] System test for landing page.
 - [ ] Find way to have user switch to a task to a different category if they want to delete a category
 - [ ] Do a check of all routes that aren't needed
   - Remove users?
 As per code review 3/9/24